reshmabidikar/slate/source/includes/_payment.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
+A Location header containing the payment id is also included in the response.
 A PaymentTransaction of type CAPTURE is created.

 ### Capture an existing authorization [using paymentExternalKey]

-Requests a payment amount based on a prior authorization.
-The payment is identified by its external key given in the request body.
+Requests a payment amount based on a prior authorization.(A prior authorization may be created via the [Trigger a Payment](https://killbill.github.io/slate/index.html?shell#account-trigger-a-payment-authorization-purchase-or-credit) endpoint).The payment is identified by its external key given in the request body.

 **HTTP Request**